Auxio-Team/auxio-server/README.md

 # Start the server
 Run the server using command: `node server.js`

+# Start the authentication server
+Run the server using command: `node authServer.js`

 # Folder Structure
 - routes/database/redis: rely on third-party dependency (as name suggest)